xiGUAwanOU/tech-note/unproven-experiences/rest-api-design-guide.md

 # REST API Design Guide

+## Updated on 26.
+Jul.
+2018
+Have changed my mind.
+True that probably REST API is not doing well if the data is deeply related.
+But the question is, why we want to avoid multiple HTTP request at the first place?

+Probably out of the reason of response time, we don't want user to wait long time before they get the result.
+But actually the response time is depends on many facts.
+The number of HTTP requests is just one of them.
+If the system itself is not scalable, or it is hard to be scaled separately, even if we can reduce the HTTP request number, but user still need to wait a long time for the single HTTP request, or even time out.
+So why not just make more requests and make the backend server scalable?

+I think I'm one of the devout believers now...

 ## Updated on 24.
 Jul.
 2018
 Have read an interesting article on Medium and then read the [REST API Tutorial](https://restfulapi.net/), which have brought me new understanding about REST API.